Searches

 Use multiple conditions for the same field

 Searches can include the same field more than once, allowing different values or conditions to be used in the one search.
+This can be used with conditions such as is equal to, starts with, is any of, and is empty.

 1. Open the required search.